Panama Canal Gatun Locks aerial view

 🌊 Why Locks Not Sea-Level?

 The terrain rises to 26 metres above sea level at the centre.
-A sea-level canal would require cutting through rock — the French tried and failed.
+A sea-level canal would require cutting through immense rock — the French tried and failed.
 Locks use fresh water from Gatun Lake to "lift and lower" ships like a water elevator.

 🆚 Panama vs Suez — Quick Compare